se-edu/learningresources/contents/ai/ml.md

 Algorithms can only approximate the unknown function that produces desired output.
 The algorithms contain various parameters that can be tuned to improve efficacy.
 Experimentation is required to discover the algorithm and parameters which gives the best performance.

+A machine learning algorithm is also referred to as a 'model', after the algorithm is provided data to learn from.

 ### Prototyping Platform and Tools
 The prototyping phase in ML is usually done on [Jupyter notebooks](http://jupyter.org/), or [RStudio](https://www.rstudio.com/products/rstudio/).
 The highlight of such programming languages like Python and R, as well as mentioned accompanying software is their strong support for experimentation and visualization of results.

 Interpreted languages such as Python and R speed up prototyping iterations as they are less verbose than compiled languages like Java or C.
 Visualizations such as bar charts, graphs or just displaying the data assist in analysis and sharing of findings.

 Code style, clarity and maintainability are less of a priority at this stage.

-A machine learning algorithm is also referred to as a 'model', after the algorithm is provided data to learn from.
+A good example of Juptyer notebooks in use can be found in the following link from Kaggle. ([link](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python))

 ### Prototyping Workflow
 Prototyping can be broken down into the following phases: